gennyble/towebp/README.md

 ```

 ### License
-This program is licensed under Creative Commons Zero; It's in the public domain.
+This program is licensed under Creative Commons Zero; it's in the public domain.